tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

 Install from CMake GUI would be a convenient way to generate C++ build projects.
 The software supports Windows, MacOS and Linux, while the posix platform provides an extra ccmake binary to run command line GUI.
 Both working principal of cmake, ccmake and cmake-gui are the same, the only difference is by providing suitable interface for project configuration and dependency setting.

 0. Pre-buid checklist:
+    The following binary/libraries should be setted in system path, otherwise you need to set manualy via cmake.
     * Compiler (GCC for Linux, MSVC for Windows)
     * Make sure compiler directory has been set to system path
     * CUDA 9.0 (GPU build)
     * CUDNN (GPU build)
     * NCCL (GPU build on Linux)
     * SWIG (python binding)
+    * Perl (GPU build on Windows, required by grpc)
+    * Go (GPU build on Windows, required by grpc)
+    * NASM (GPU build on Windows, required by grpc)
 1. Start CMake GUI
 2. Click on `Browse Source` and direct to the the folder `<tensorflow-source>/tensorflow/contrib/cmake`
 3. Click on `Browse Build` and spectify a location that you want tensorflow to be build